 Beware of Text Scams

 Texting is cheap and easy, and scammers are counting on the ding of an incoming text being hard to ignore.
 In 2022, they were right to the tune of $330 million in losses to text scams, as reported to the FTC’s Consumer Sentinel Network, with a median reported loss of $1,000.
 That’s more than double the 2021 reported losses and nearly five times what people reported in 2019.
-In fact, reports about text scams spiked in the first six months of
+In fact, reports about text scams spiked in the first six months of the COVID-19 pandemic and have never returned to pre-pandemic levels.

 But why do they work?
 Scammers use the speed of text communication to their advantage: they hope you won’t slow down and think over what’s in the message.
 Some messages promise a good thing – a gift, a package, or even a job.
 Others try to make you panic, thinking someone’s in your accounts.
-These are all lies and ways to take your
+These are all lies and ways to take your money and personal information.

 While there are countless varieties of text scams, the top five described below account for over 40% of randomly sampled text frauds reported in 2022.
 All five have one thing in common – they often work by impersonating well-known businesses.